Procedures

 At the end of a successful initialize operation, the Hardware Security Module page appears.
 The initialized Status is indicated by an green upward arrow.
 The Type field shows details of the HSM in use.

 The Token label is accelerator if Module-Only protection is used.
-Only the first two numbers of the firmware are included. -
+(Not required in this case) Only the first two numbers of the firmware are included. -

 After a successful initialize operation of the nShield HSM, run the following command as the